Purpose

 If

-is index-organized, then this statement creates a secondary index.
+tableis index-organized, then this statement creates a secondary index.
 The index contains the index key and the logical rowid of the index-organized table.
 The logical rowid excludes columns that are also part of the index key.
-You cannot specifyREVERSE
+You cannot specifyREVERSEfor this secondary index, and the combined size of the index key and the logical rowid should be less than the block size.

 -